 What does the Nurse Faculty Loan Program provide?

-The school will make NFLP loans to eligible students for the cost of tuition, fees, books, and other reasonable education expenses, not including travel or lodging expenses.
-Full support or the amount requested by the student to cover the full or partial tuition/fees will be offered on a first come first serve basis for an academic year until funds are expended.
-Awards may be renewable contingent upon ongoing federal funding and therefore subject to change.
+The school will make NFLP loans to eligible students for the cost of tuition, fees, books, and other reasonable education expenses, not including travel or lodging expenses, as funds are available.
+Awards may be renewable contingent upon ongoing federal funding.
 Previous recipients have first priority each semester.

 If you are granted a Nursing Faculty Loan you must: